(A mix of travel notes and comments added later)

 Bizarre border art as we left Tibet, photo by braver than me Kirsten

-Once across friendship bridge we had to re-enter Nepal.
-The contrast was immediately apparent.
+Once across friendship bridge we had to re-enter Nepal and, thanks to the single China time zone, after that short walk we had to put the watch back 2 hours 15 minutes.
+Another contrast was immediately apparent.
 From the controlled organised, albeit illogical, cold authoritarian feeling of the Chinese border you stepped into chaotic unorganized friendly Nepal.

 A last look at Tibet, over the Nepalese border gate (above) & Kodari main street (below)